waltervh/BornAgain-website/content/documentation/getting-started/installation/macos/_index.md

 While Python comes pre-installed on OS X, it is always quite outdated and we do not recommend to use it together with BornAgain libraries.
 {{% /alert %}}

-##### Alternatives
+{{% collapse title="More options" id="more-options-1" %}}
 If your system is already equipped with [Homebrew](http://brew.sh/) (recommended) or [MacPorts](http://www.macports.org/) package managers, you can certainly make use of it and install Python with all the required modules from the terminal

 For Homebrew users:
 ```